dcai-course/dcai-course/index.md

 title: Introduction to Data-Centric AI
 subtitle: IAP 2023
 description: >
-  The first-ever course on data-centric AI.
+  The first-ever course on data-centric AI, available freely for all.
 Learn how you can train better ML models by improving the data.
 thumbnail: /static/assets/thumbnail.png
 ---